Samuel Tenka

 Should the role of Vice President Elect become vacant, the President Elect shall appoint a Vice President with the consent of both Chambers of Congress.

-INCAPACITY --- In the following two paragraphs, "to declare formally" shall mean "to transmit to the President and Vice President and the Leaders of the Senate and House a written Declaration"; and "to be incapacitated" shall mean "to be unable to discharge the powers and duties of the Presidency".
+INCAPACITY --- In the following two paragraphs, "declare" shall mean "to transmit to the President and Vice President and the Leaders of the Senate and House a written declaration"; and "incapacitated" shall mean "unable to discharge the powers and duties of the Presidency"; and "assent" shall mean "the signed assent of a majority of the principal (or acting principal) officers of the executive departments".

-When the President, or the Vice President with the assent of a majority of principal Officers of the executive Departments, declares formally that the President is incapacitated, the Vice President shall become Acting President.
-Thereafter, when the President declares formally that he is not incapacitated, the President shall resume the powers and duties of the Presidency.
+When the President, or the Vice President with assent, declares that the President is incapacitated, the Vice President shall become Acting President.
+Thereafter, when the President declares that he is not incapacitated, the President shall resume the powers and duties of the Presidency.

-But if in response to the President's latter declaration the Vice President, with the assent of a majority of principal Officers, declares formally that the President is incapacitated, the Congress shall, within 21 days after receipt of the Vice President's latter Declaration, decide the issue: if two thirds of each Chamber determines the President to be incapacitated, the President shall be removed from Office; otherwise, the President shall resume the powers and duties of the Presidency.
+But if in response to the President's latter declaration the Vice President, with assent, declares that the President is incapacitated, the Congress shall, within 21 days after receipt of the Vice President's latter declaration, decide the issue: if two thirds of each Chamber determines the President to be incapacitated, the President shall be removed from office; otherwise, the President shall resume the powers and duties of the Presidency.

 Procedure

-COMPENSATION --- The President and Vice President shall, at stated times, receive for their services a compensation, which shall neither be increased nor diminished during the period for which they shall have been elected; and they shall not received within that period any other emolument from the United States or any of them.
+COMPENSATION --- The President and Vice President shall at stated times receive a compensation for their services, which Congress shall ascertain by law. which shall neither be increased nor diminished during the period for which they shall have been elected; and they shall not received within that period any other emolument from the United States or any of them.

 ACCOUNTING --- No money shall be drawn from the Treasury of the United States, but in consequence of appropriations made by law; nor shall any funds be withheld contrary to appropriations made by law; and a regular Statement and Account of Receipts and Expenditures of all public Money shall be published from time to time.